 This post may include affiliate links.
 Please read my disclosure policy.

 I love the flavor of summer squash.
 I am just not a huge fan of the texture.
 Which is why I love this soup.
 All the flavor but in a silky smooth soup form.
-And while you can serve it hot or chilled, my favorite is definitely chilled.
-And if you are a fan of chilled soup check out our gazpacho recipe that is made without bread!

 🧾Ingredients and Substitutions

-- Summer Squash- Because we are pureeing this soup you can use bruised or slightly underripe squash you may have picked too soon.
+- Summer Squash- Because you are pureeing this soup you can use bruised or slightly underripe squash you may have picked too soon.
 I cut mine into half-moons but a dice works too.
 But you don't need to peel the squash.

 - Onion- One medium white or yellow onion.
 You could try leeks if you like.